 At first, Jack tried to subtly hint to Kong Nuanken his wonder of what the "pictures" meant and pretended that with the right teacher he might have some interest in reading.
 But after all of his coy efforts ended in failure, he decided to for once use his unfortunate state and acted like a child.
 He cried, threatened, and begged until the older man got too exasperated and agreed to teach him once every five days when he had time.

 As Jack grew older the number of his chores grew with him.
 His main two consisted of feeding the animals in the early morning and taking the Kui cattle out for grazing.

 The Kui looked like a bipedal light brown cow with short stubby front legs, the bulls had a single horn growing from the middle of their forehead which they used to compete for dominance.
 Their powerful back legs allowed for a decent speed when they got riled up, but they mostly remained placid in their grass chewing activates.
 Jack only needed a light switch to get the wandering Kui back into the herd and a few voice commands to get them moving.

-For the majority of his almost 7 years he'd been trying to figure out the workings of this new world he found himself in.
-His family, and the villagers in general, made things difficult.
-Most of them had only gone as far as a couple of villages down the road for their whole lives.
-And even the most traveled of the lot, the village chief, had only been to a days distant small town a few times in his life.
+For the majority of his almost 7 years, he'd been trying to figure out the workings of this new world he found himself in.
+His family and the villagers, in general, made things difficult.
+Most of them had only gone as far as a couple of villages down or up the road for their whole lives.
+And even the most traveled of the lot, the Village Chief, had only visited a couple of days distant small town a few times in his life.

 Every time Jack tried to act like a child and ask a few questions about the state of the world he'd either get laughed off, told to mind his business, or told that he didn't need to know that.
 Jack didn't suspect that the villagers tried to hide something from him; he believed that they just didn't know and didn't want to look ignorant in front of a child.